jakkie747/easydemo/README.md

 ---

-## Automated Deployment via GitHub Actions (Primary Method)
+## Automated Deployment via GitHub Actions

-The most reliable way to deploy this application is through the automated workflow set up with GitHub Actions.
-This ensures a consistent build and deployment environment.
+This project is set up for continuous deployment to Firebase Hosting using GitHub Actions.

 ### How It Works